kanshichao/X-Microscopy/README.md

 ```

 ## Setting up the development environment
-* The folder of UR-Net-8 contains the sparse SRM reconstruction code, and change to this folder to perform wf->generated sparse.
+* The folder of UR-Net-8 contains the R-SRM reconstruction code, and change to this folder to perform wf->U-SRM.
-* The folder of X-Net contains the perfect SRM reconstruction code, and change to this folder to perform wf+generated sparse->perfect.
+* The folder of X-Net contains the F-SRM reconstruction code, and change to this folder to perform wf+RU-SRM->F-SRM.

 ## Instructions